h7b/h7b-dendron-netlify/vault/notes.tutorial.regex-tutorial.md

 Regular Expressions (regex or regexp) are a very useful tool to identify specific patterns in any text, which helps to extract information regardless the format of the text.

-Regex can be used to validate inputs, web scrapping, finding specific strings in documents, syntax validation for compilers, and so many others examples.
+Regex can be used to validate inputs, web scraping, finding specific strings in documents, syntax validation for compilers, and so many others examples.

 ## Helpful resources